At a glance

-Unlike with other kinds of allergies, provocation tests generally aren’t done if it is thought that someone may have an insect venom allergy.
-In provocation tests, the body is exposed to increasing doses of the suspected trigger in order to see whether there’s an allergic reaction.
+In other allergies, a provocation test is sometimes used as well.
+That involves exposing the body to increasing doses of the suspected trigger in order to see whether there’s an allergic reaction.
 But this test can lead to severe reactions in people with insect venom allergies, so it is only done in exceptional cases and in specialized centers.

 The main way to prevent allergic reactions is to avoid being bitten or stung by the insect.
 To lower the risk, the following strategies are recommended:

 - Be careful when eating outdoors, and clear the table as soon as you have finished eating.
 Avoid eating outdoors if there are a lot of insects flying about.